 Alkalinity is a measure of the ability of water to neutralize acid and resist declines in pH and is generally determined by the amount of calcium carbonate in water.
 Calcium carbonate provides buffering capacity to protect aquatic life from acidic conditions and decreases the ability of water to corrode distribution pipes.
-Conversely, water treatment plants (including Loveland Water and Power) often use flocculation techniques to purify water, and these techniques are often optimized by altering the pH (Naceradska et al. 2019).
-High alkalinity makes this pH adjustment more complex and requires higher doses, while low alkalinity can cause incomplete chemical reactions and poor flocculation.
+Conversely, water treatment plants (including City of Loveland Utilities) often use flocculation techniques to purify water, and these techniques are often optimized by altering the pH (Naceradska et al. 2019).
+High alkalinity makes this pH adjustment more complex and requires higher doses, whereas low alkalinity can lead to incomplete chemical reactions and poor flocculation.